 In theater, Julie has appeared in works all over New York and beyond, at The Public Theater's Shakespeare in the Park, Alley Theatre, Williamstown Theatre Festival, Naked Angels, Red Bull Theater, Young Playwrights Inc, New York Theater Workshop, the 52nd Street Project, Portland Stage, Georgia Shakespeare Festival, Richmond Theatre Ensemble, and others, and has worked with wonderful directors like Dan Sullivan, Kenny Leon, Jo Bonney, Sam Gold, Martha Clarke, Davis McCallum, Giovanna Sardelli, Evan Cabnet and many others, and writing and performing original works Charity and From Little Cecily With Fondest Love.

-TV appearances include a recurring role of "Stacie" on The Good Wife and Person of Interest, Late Night With Seth Meyers, and The Colbert Report.
-Films include The Weekend, Maladies, The Last Day of August, True Story, Admazons and others, and her own feature which she wrote and directed, produced via Kickstarter, and which was distributed by The Orchard in 2015.
-Julie is a longtime volunteer at Inner-City Arts in Los Angeles, and at New York's 52nd Street Project.
-She learned to drive in 2014 (New York native), she is an accomplished horsewoman and artist, a lover of nature and animals, a news binger, and a ghost story enthusiast.
+TV appearances include I'm Dying Up Here, The Good Wife, Person of Interest, Late Night With Seth Meyers, and The Colbert Report.
+Films include The Weekend, Maladies, The Last Day of August, True Story, Admazons and her own feature, Moved, which she wrote and directed, produced via Kickstarter, and which was distributed by The Orchard in 2015.
+Julie is a longtime volunteer at Inner-City Arts in Los Angeles, and at New York's 52nd Street Project, Opening Act, and Young Playwrights Inc. She is an accomplished horsewoman and artist, a lover of nature and animals, a news binger, and a ghost story enthusiast.